EXCLUSIVE-India aims to keep FY2023 fiscal deficit at last year's level - sources

 Retail inflation has held above the Reserve Bank of India's 6% mandated ceiling for five straight months while wholesale price inflation has risen to 30-year highs.

-India's government is wary of the risks fiscal slippage poses to its sovereign credit ratings.
-Its debt to GDP ratio, which currently stands at around 95%, is significantly higher than 60-70% levels for other similarly rated economies.
+The government is wary of the risks fiscal slippage poses to its sovereign credit ratings.
+Its debt to GDP ratio, which stands at around 95%, is significantly higher than the 60-70% levels for other, similarly rated economies.

-That leaves the government with little room to provide additional relief, as May's measures are already expected to drive up the deficit by more than 30 basis points if revenue collection does not exceed the budget target.
+That leaves the government with little room to provide additional relief, as the May measures are already expected to drive up the deficit by more than 30 basis points if revenue collection does not exceed the budget target.

 "The government can definitely do more but at what cost?
-If more steps are taken, it will require additional market borrowing and that will drive up yields and eventually cause higher inflation," a second source who was aware of the discussions said.
+If more steps are taken, it will require additional market borrowing and that will drive up yields and eventually cause higher inflation," said a second source who is aware of the discussions.

-The government is reluctant to expand its record market programme of 14.31 trillion rupees in the current fiscal year, both officials said adding that a decision on additional borrowing requirement would only be taken in November.
+The government is reluctant to expand its record market programme of 14.31 trillion rupees this fiscal year, both officials said, adding that a decision on an additional borrowing requirement would only be taken in November.

+The benchmark 10-year bond yield IN065432G=CC rose 1 basis point to touch the day's high of 7.44% following the report, extending its gain to 4 bps on the day.

+"From here on, monetary policy will bear the larger burden of initiating inflation-growth corrective balance.
+The first quarter has been good in terms of tax collection, but alongside the excise cut could neutralise it," said Shubhada Rao, senior economist and founder of QuantEco Research.

+"Early days yet to quantify the extent of slippage, if any.
+The net borrowing is already large, it would be absolutely the last resort to go for additional market borrowing," she added.

-The first official said fertiliser subsidy bills could rise by 500-700 billion rupees from the current estimate of 2.15 trillion rupees.
-Elevated crude oil prices were also adding to the challenges while room for tax cuts was limited.
+The first official said fertiliser subsidy bills could rise by 500 billion to 700 billion rupees from a current estimate of 2.15 trillion rupees.
+Higher crude oil prices were also adding to the challenges while room for tax cuts was limited.

 "We are aware that we may have to prepare ourselves for more measures but that may mean bringing down other growth focussed expenditures," he added.

-Tax collection remains the "bright spot" and has given the government some room to manoeuvre, the first official said.
+Tax collection remains the "bright spot" and had given the government some room to manoeuvre, the first official said.

-From April to June 16, the government's direct tax collection rose 45% year-on-year to 3.4 trillion rupees, while indirect tax collection in April-May rose nearly 30%.
+From April to June 16, direct tax collection rose 45% year-on-year to 3.4 trillion rupees, while indirect tax collection in April-May rose nearly 30%.

 ($1 = 78.3050 Indian rupees)